xmidt-org/ears/docs/EarsStyleGuides.md

 According to [golang](https://blog.golang.org/package-names): Good package names are short and clear.
 They are lower case, with no under_scores or mixedCaps.
 They are often simple nouns.

 #### 3.2 Struct, interface and constants
-Struct, interface, and constants should be in PascalCase.
+Struct, interface, and constants should follow the golang conventions where public ones are in PascalCase, and private/local ones are in camelCase.

 #### 3.3 Variables and functions
 Variables and functions should follow the golang conventions where public ones are in PascalCase, and private/local ones are in camelCase.